appold-mayfair/sundial_docs/technical-spec/1-ledger-state/6-confirmed-state.rst

            \texttt{protocol_version} := & 0
        \end{array} \right\}

-Midgard only stores the latest confirmed block’s state on L1, always overwriting the previous one.
+Sundial only stores the latest confirmed block’s state on L1, always overwriting the previous one.
 By contrast, its settlement data never overwrites that of the previous block.
 Instead, the state is spun into a separate settlement node that users and operators can reference to